The Marginalia Problem

 Saroya stood.
 She picked up the map.
 She did not pick up the card.

-She nodded, once, the small nod of a person concluding a meeting, and she walked, unhurried, toward the door of the café.
+She nodded, once — the small nod of a person concluding a meeting — and walked, unhurried, toward the door.
 She did not look back.
-She held the folded map at her side as she went, the way one holds a folded map at one's side when one already knows the way.
+She held the folded map at her side as she went, the way one holds a map when one already knows the way.

 The door opened.
 The door closed.
 The bell above it gave its small flat tin sound, the sound that had been the punctuation of Iyla's Tuesday afternoons for six years and that today, she understood with a clarity she did not enjoy, had just been used to end a sentence she had not known she was inside.